Upper School Theater

 Courses

 At the end of Tony Kushner’s epic play, Angels in America, the character Prior Walter addresses the audience directly and urges them to action with “The Great Work begins.”
 While Prior’s message reflects on the AIDS crisis in the 1980s, his pronouncement has since become a rallying cry for American playwrights.
-Students in this course dig into important theatrical pieces from the last few decades that are doing “the work” in Prior’s appeal.
+Students in this course dig into important theatrical pieces from the last few decades that are doing the work in Prior’s appeal.
 As they study and honor the diverse voices making an impact on the current climate, students are encouraged to find their own voices as playwrights through a series of writing workshops and projects.
 This course explores a wide range of contemporary American theater-makers (e.g., Ayad Akhtar, Annie Baker, David Henry Hwang, Dominique Morisseau, Suzan-Lori Parks), is appropriate for both experienced and novice theater artists, and is recommended for students participating in the school’s annual playwrights festival.

 This course continues the lessons taught in Middle School Stagecraft I and II and adds a history of practices and practitioners from Greek theatre to the modern stage.
 It focuses on the disciplines of scenery, lighting, sound, and stage management.
 Aesthetics, the design process, and implementation of designs are emphasized.
 Students master high-end lighting and sound equipment and gain a basic understanding of hand tools and scenic construction practices.
 The final assessment is based on a project each student chooses from the disciplines offered.
 Students enrolled in this class serve in an array of roles during rehearsals, technical rehearsals, and live productions.
 Those not working directly on a project are expected to view the production and contribute to classroom discussions.
 All students participate in a group strike of scenery, lights, and costumes the day after a production closes.